ayenpure/ayenpure.github.io/index.markdown

 fields of scientific visualization and high performance computing.
 I am advised by [Prof. Hank Childs](https://cdux.cs.uoregon.edu/childs.html) and I am a part of the [CDUX research group](https://cdux.cs.uoregon.edu/index.html).
-My research is primarily driven by contributing the open-source scientific visualization library [VTK-m](https://m.vtk.org/).
+My research is primarily driven by contributing to the open-source scientific visualization library [VTK-m](https://m.vtk.org/).

 Before the U of O, I worked as a Senior Software Engineer at eQ Technologic (India), developing ETL tools that enabled business intelligence and data migration capabilities.